4 Reasons Everyone Should Consider Buying Flood Insurance

 3. Home Owner’s Insurance Doesn’t Cover it

 Many people get home owner’s insurance and call it a day.
-The truth is, very rarely does home owner’s insurance cover flooding unless your company allows you to add it on.
-For the most part, the only thing that actually covers flood damage is legit flood insurance.
+The truth is, very rarely does the home owner’s insurance cover flooding unless your company allows you to add it on.
+For the most part, the only thing that covers flood damage is legit flood insurance.